Interpersonal acceptance–rejection theory: Warmth dimension

-History of IPARTheory
+History

-IPARTheory was developed by Ronald P. Rohner, PhD.
+IPARTheory was developed by Ronald P. Rohner.
 He started working on issues of interpersonal acceptance and rejection as a graduate student at Stanford University in 1959.
 While carrying out cross-cultural analyses on the outcomes of the rejection process of children, he found that parental rejection during childhood appeared to result in similar negative outcomes across the globe.
-Early on, Rohner's research focused heavily on parent-child relationships and the theory was named Parental Acceptance-Rejection Theory (PARTheory) after he and Evelyn C. Rohner edited a special issue of Behavior Science Research (now Cross-Cultural Research) on "Worldwide Tests of Parental Acceptance-Rejection Theory" in 1980.
+Early on, Rohner's research focused heavily on parent-child relationships and the theory was named "parental acceptance–rejection theory?"
+(PARTheory) after he and Evelyn C. Rohner edited a special issue of Behavior Science Research (now Cross-Cultural Research) on "Worldwide Tests of Parental Acceptance-Rejection Theory" in 1980.
 However, by the year 2000, Rohner and other researchers like Abdul Khaleque had started investigating the effects of rejection in non-parental significant relationships.
 Khaleque carried out a study which found that the effects of intimate-partner rejection had similar effects in adulthood to those of parental rejection in childhood.
-Following that research, other attachment figures were included in IPARTheory research, including peers, best friends, siblings, teachers, coaches, in-laws, supervisors/managers, among others.
-In 2014, the name of the theory was changed to Interpersonal Acceptance-Rejection Theory (IPARTheory) to reflect the broadened scope of the theory and research.
+Following that research, other attachment figures were included in IPARTheory research, including peers, best friends, siblings, teachers, coaches, in-laws, and supervisors/managers.
+In 2014, the name of the theory was changed to "interpersonal acceptance–rejection theory" (IPARTheory) to reflect the broadened scope of the theory and research.